Creamy Pesto Chicken

 This post may contain affiliate links.
 See my disclosure policy.

-I started making this creamy pesto chicken after getting bored with my traditional pesto chicken.
-Don’t get me wrong, that recipe is solid.
+I started making this after getting bored with my usual pesto chicken routine.
+Don’t get me wrong, seared chicken with pesto on top is solid.
 But I wanted something richer, with a real sauce you could spoon over cauliflower rice and actually feel like you were eating a full meal.
 So I built a thick cream sauce with pesto, garlic, parmesan and sun-dried tomatoes, and it changed the whole dish.

 What makes this keto pesto chicken different

 - Golden oat fiber crust that locks in moisture.
-Most pesto chicken recipes just sear the chicken bare.
+Most recipes just sear the chicken bare.
 I coat mine in oat fiber first, which gives you a golden, crispy exterior with zero net carbs.
 The crust seals everything in while the chicken finishes braising in the sauce.
 You get tender, juicy chicken every single time.
-If you like this technique, I use it in my keto chicken parmesan too.
+If you like this coating technique, I use something similar in my keto chicken casserole.

 - A pesto cream sauce with real depth.
 I don’t just toss chicken in jarred pesto.
 I build the sauce from scratch in the same skillet: butter, garlic, Italian seasoning, a pinch of red pepper flakes, then chicken broth, heavy cream, pesto, sun-dried tomatoes and parmesan.
-It’s creamy, savory and has that little kick from the tomatoes and pepper flakes that plain pesto is missing.
-The sauce reminds me of my creamy Tuscan chicken, but with that bright basil flavor running through it.
+It’s savory with that little kick from the tomatoes and pepper flakes that plain pesto is missing.
+The sauce has a similar richness to my creamy garlic paprika shrimp, but with that bright basil flavor running through it.

 - Low carb without tasting low carb.
 Instead of breadcrumbs or all-purpose flour, the oat fiber coating keeps this completely keto friendly.
-You can also use keto breading options like almond flour or pork panko if you prefer.
-My husband didn’t even realize this was a low carb pesto chicken recipe until I told him.
+I’ve tested almond flour, lupin flour and pork panko as alternatives.
+Almond flour browns the fastest (watch it closely during searing), and pork panko gives the crunchiest texture.
+My husband didn’t even realize this was a low carb recipe until I told him.

-If you’re into Italian-style keto chicken recipes, try pairing this with my Tuscan chicken pasta or my Italian chicken skillet for variety during the week.
+If you’re into Italian-style keto dinners, try my Tuscan chicken pasta or my Italian chicken skillet for variety during the week.
+My boursin chicken has that same rich, cheesy thing going on if you want another option in the rotation.

 Ingredients